danial-khawaja/KidneyDisease_SQL/README.md

 23. Count the number of patients with pedal edema who have chronic kidney disease:

-              SELECT COUNT(*) AS "Number of Patients with CKD who have Pedal Edema" FROM KidneyDisease
+              SELECT COUNT(*) AS "Number of CKD Patients with Pedal Edema" FROM KidneyDisease
               WHERE classification = 'ckd' AND pedal_edema = 'yes';